PhysicsCodesLab/TensorLabXD.jl/docs/src/man/categories.md

 and is itself unitary.
 Even for a symmetric category, the twist defined as such must not be the identity, as we discuss for the ``\mathbf{SVect}`` example below.

-Finally, the dagger allows to define two Hermitian forms on the morphisms, namely ``⟨ f, g ⟩_{\mathrm{l}/\mathrm{r}} = \mathrm{tr}_{\mathrm{l}/\mathrm{r}}(f^† g)``, which coincide for a spherical category.
-For a *unitary ``𝕜``-linear category*, these Hermitian forms should be positive definite and thus define an inner product on each of the homomorphism spaces ``\mathrm{Hom}(W,V)``.
+The dagger allows to define two Hermitian forms on the morphisms, namely ``⟨ f, g ⟩_{\mathrm{l}/\mathrm{r}} = \mathrm{tr}_{\mathrm{l}/\mathrm{r}}(f^† g)``, which coincide for a spherical category.
+For a *unitary ``𝕜``-linear category*, these Hermitian forms should be positive definite and thus define an **inner product** on each of the homomorphism spaces ``\mathrm{Hom}(W,V)``.
 In particular then, dimensions of objects are positive, as they satisfy ``\mathrm{dim}_{\mathrm{l}/\mathrm{r}}(V) = ⟨ \mathrm{id}_V, \mathrm{id}_V ⟩_{\mathrm{l}/\mathrm{r}}``.